-Based at Ricall Airfield during the 2nd WW.
+Based at Ricall Airfield during the Second World War.
 It was a Heavy Conversion Unit for Halifax bombers.

 With the introduction of the new heavy bombers, the 4-engined Short Stirling, Avro Lancaster and Handley Page Halifax, into service, the Royal Air Force introduced Heavy Conversion Units.
 The Heavy Conversion Units began forming in late 1941 to qualify crews trained on medium bombers to operate the heavy bombers prior to assignment to an Operational Training Unit to gain experience before final posting to the operational squadrons.